trek region

 The night’s stay will be in tents at Bharatpur.

 At this juncture, the massive altitude gain will start showing its colours.
-Mild headache, nausea, and loss of appetite is common.
-Therefore, day 4 is kept entirely for adjusting to the climate and let the body tune to the thinning air and temperature hitting the lows.
+Mild headaches, nausea, and loss of appetite are common.
+Therefore, day 4 is kept entirely for adjusting to the climate and letting the body tune to the thinning air and temperature hitting the lows.

-A lot of fluid intake is highly recommended for today, along with a little load carrying exercise (though heavy exhaustion is not advisable) and walk around in the barren landscape.
+A lot of fluid intake is highly recommended for today, along with a little load carrying exercise (though heavy exhaustion is not advisable) and walking around in the barren landscape.

 The fifth day’s trek commences early in the morning around 7 am.